vhive-serverless/vSwarm/benchmarks/spinning/README.md

 The spinning benchmark simulates a simple CPU bounded bounded task by allowing multiplication for 30000000 iterations.

-This benchmark can be used to investigate the effects of cpu scaling on the latency of CPU-bound workloads.
+This benchmark can be used to investigate the effects of CPU scaling on the latency of CPU-bound workloads.

 The functionality is implemented in golang.